Volume Two

 (… In that case.)

-He just had to not run away.
+He just couldn't run away.

 The youth had chosen to take his own life.